isovector/draconian-results/pho.md

 ### Protecting long-term care residents

-All visitors must show proof of full vaccination before visiting a long-term care or seniors\' assisted-living facility.
-The easiest way to show proof of vaccination is using your [BC Vaccine Card].
+All visitors must show proof of vaccination before visiting a long-term care or seniors\' assisted-living facility.

 All visitors who are 12 years of age and older must also complete rapid point-of-care testing at the entrance.